leschultz/cmg_courses/high_throughput_computation/lesson_1/README.md

-# Lesson 1
+# Lesson 1: Basic job submission, monitoring, and removal

-Basic job submission, monitoring, and deletion through the use of slurm.
 Submit a job with:

 ```
 sbatch submit.sh